 The accompanying Proxy Statement provides detailed information regarding the matters to be acted upon at the Annual Meeting.
-In addition to the Proxy Statement, you should also receive a copy of our Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the year ended December 31, 2008.
+In addition to the Proxy Statement, you should also receive a copy of our Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the year ended

+December 31, 2009.
 The Form 10-K provides information regarding our operations as well as our audited, consolidated financial statements.
-In accordance with new Securities and Exchange Commission rules, the Proxy Statement and the Form 10-K, as well as our other proxy materials may be found at http://www.vfnotice.com/orionmarine, which does not have cookies that identify visitors to the site.
+In accordance with Securities and Exchange Commission rules, the Proxy Statement and the Form 10-K, as well as our other proxy materials may be found at www.proxyvote.com, which does not have cookies that identify visitors to the site.

 Your vote is important.
-Whether you plan to attend the meeting in person or not, please vote your shares as soon as possible.
+Please vote your shares as soon as possible.
 Voting is available via the Internet or telephone, or by paper proxy card.
-This will ensure representation of your shares if you are unable to attend.
-Returning the proxy card or voting by telephone or electronically does not deprive you of your right to attend the meeting and to vote your shares in person for the matters to be acted upon at the meeting.
-We look forward to greeting personally those shareholders who will be able to attend.
+This will ensure representation of your shares.
+Returning the proxy card or voting by telephone or electronically does not deprive you of your right to attend the virtual meeting and to vote your shares during the live webcast for the matters to be acted upon at the meeting.